-This certificate is specifically intended to prepare students with the skills necessary to design and conduct research.
-Some students may be employed and looking to gain program research skills for their current position.
-Other students may be interested in securing jobs in research or evaluation.
+This certificate is specifically intended to prepare students with the skills necessary to understand, plan, and conduct evaluations.
+Programs, organizations, personnel, products, policies, and other entities can be evaluated.
+Some students may be employed and looking to gain program evaluation skills for their current position.
+Other students may be interested in securing jobs in program evaluation.

-A market research study conducted in June 2021 by the UD Division of Professional and Continuing Studies found high demand for new jobs in the evaluation research fields in the Mid-Atlantic region, with the highest in Virginia and New York.
+A market research study conducted in June 2021 by the UD Division of Professional and Continuing Studies found high demand for new jobs in evaluation in the Mid-Atlantic region, with the highest in Virginia and New York.
 Further, the median salary for graduates with master's degrees was \$80,893 in the Mid-Atlantic Region.
 The education market was found to be not crowded, with the average cost of competitors' tuition being \$1,180 per credit.
 Most competing programs are offered on-campus, either full- or part-time; very few had online options.

 Audience for the Program.
 It is anticipated that many of the students in the program will already have some experience as service providers or managers.
-In their work environments, they may discover the importance of evaluation and research methods for accountability and program improvement.
-This discovery may lead to the desire for increased knowledge about evaluation and research methods so that they can pursue careers in the field.
+In their work environments, they may discover the importance of evaluation for accountability and program improvement.
+This discovery may lead to the desire for increased knowledge about evaluation so that they can pursue careers in the field.
 It is also anticipated that organizations may want to partner to offer the program to a group of their employees.

 Unique Career Paths.
 There are three likely career paths for graduates.
-First, graduates who are already employed may continue with their organization, now equipped with skills in research methods.
-Second, graduates may be recruited by regional firms that hire individuals with research methods skills, including American Institutes for Research (AIR; offices in Rockville, MD), Urban Institute (located in Washington, DC), Mathematica (offices in Washington, DC and Princeton, NJ), Research for Action (located in Philadelphia, PA), Westat (headquartered in Rockville, MD), and WestEd (offices in Washington, DC and New York, NY).
-A third path is finding researcher positions through sources such as the American Evaluation Association (AEA) or the American Educational Research Association (AERA).
+First, graduates who are already employed may continue with their organization, now equipped with skills in evaluation.
+Second, graduates may be recruited by regional firms that hire evaluators, including American Institutes for Research (AIR; offices in Rockville, MD), Urban Institute (located in Washington, DC), Mathematica (offices in Washington, DC and Princeton, NJ), Research for Action (located in Philadelphia, PA), Westat (headquartered in Rockville, MD), and WestEd (offices in Washington, DC and New York, NY).
+A third path is finding evaluation positions through sources such as the American Evaluation Association (AEA).
+Currently (as of April 2021), positions advertised on the AEA job site are from organizations such as United Nations, Habitat for Humanity, Wallace Foundation, as well as other local, state, and federal government positions and jobs with private consulting firms, foundations, and university centers.
+In the field of education, the American Education Research Association (AERA) advertises evaluator positions for universities, foundations, and research consulting firms.